jacobhardin1/CSCI-110-homework/assignments/stdIO/README.md

 Self-evaluated grade: 80%.
 Self-eval notes: I'm pretty sure I can make it smaller and/or faster.
 This program is a proof of concept that I can do it.

-TO-DO: N/A. Program is complete.
+TO-DO: N/A. Program is complete as is.